bluefin-developer-portal/nopCommerce-Plugin/README.md

 The plugin is built upon the Bluefin® PayConex™ REST API that connects to various PayConex™ services, thus serving as an HTTPS communication bridge to the PayConex™ Gateway.

-Here are some of the key features that the Bluefin payment plugin offers to the merchant.
+Here are some of the key components that the Bluefin payment plugin offers to the merchant.

 > 📘 Note
 >